Hey, and we are going to be in the middle of the day.

 In fact, I've got some headlines for you.

-Republicans abandoned Bush, vote to increase food stamps, stop diverting oil to special reserve.
+Headline from the Star Tribune in Minneapolis: Republicans abandon Bush, vote to increase food stamps, stop diverting oil to Special Reserve.

 That's the strategic reserve.

-The farm bill, $300 billion, when commodity prices are an all-time high, farm incomes at an all-time high.
+The farm bill, $300 billion, when commodity prices at an all-time high, farm incomes at an all-time high.

 Who gets the farm bill passed?

-Republicans in the upper Midwest, led by Senator Charles Grassley of Iowa, who has never seen a farm program, he wouldn't double or triple, including ethanol subsidies, which are driving commodity prices through the roof.
+Republicans in the upper Midwest, led by Senator Charles Grassley of Iowa, who's never seen a farm program he wouldn't double or triple, including ethanol subsidies, which are driving commodity prices through the roof.

 How do you run against big spending?

-How do you run against uh government interfering in the marketplace when you're doing that?
+How do you run against government interfering in the marketplace when you're doing that?

-Uh Mike Hugaby on the uh state Hillary care, the state children's health insurance program.
+Mike Hugabe on the state Hillary Care, the state children's health insurance program.

 I wouldn't have vetoed it.

-You gotta get in there and you gotta help people on health care.
+You've got to get in there and you've got to help people on health care.

 I could go right down the list.